-Universal Flu Vaccine Offers Immunity for Life from all Influenza
+Universal Flu Vaccine Offers Immunity for Life for All Influenza Types

 Scientists have successfully completed the first trials of a new flu vaccine that could provide immunity against all known strains of flu and may offer life-long immunity.